The Funtastic World of Hanna-Barbera: Overview

 The shows featured in the animation block had both a superstar and superhero lineup of both old and new H-B animated characters.
-The block ran from 1985 to 1994 the Funtastic World series originally started out as a 3 & a 1/2 hour 5 in 1 cartoon super block which featuring; The Challenge Of The GoBots, The Jetsons, The Paw-Paws, with Yogi's Treasure Hunt, and Galtar and the Golden Lance.
-The block went to a 4 & a 1/2 hours in 1986 with additions of both The Flintstone Kids featuring the return of Captain Caveman and The New Adventures Of Jonny Quest.
+The block ran from 1985 to 1994 the Funtastic World series originally started out as a 3 & a 1/2 hour 5 in 1 cartoon super block which featured Challenge of the GoBots, The Jetsons, Paw Paws, Yogi's Treasure Hunt, and Galtar and the Golden Lance.
+The block went to a 4 & a 1/2 hour in 1986 with the additions of both The Flintstone Kids featuring the return of Captain Caveman and The New Adventures of Jonny Quest.
 In the block's final year, two of its shows, SWAT Kats: The Radical Squadron and 2 Stupid Dogs, also aired on TBS Sunday mornings.

 Distribution

-It was originally distributed by Worldvision Enterprises, then moved to Turner Program Services after the sale of the Hanna-Barbera studio to Turner Broadcasting.
+The block was originally distributed by Worldvision Enterprises, then moved to Turner Program Services after the sale of the Hanna-Barbera studio to Turner Broadcasting.
 Most of the shows that aired on the block are now distributed by Warner Bros.
 Television Distribution.
 When it first aired, The Funtastic World of Hanna-Barbera could be seen on all independent stations owned by Taft, the parent company of Hanna-Barbera Productions and Worldvision Enterprises at the time.

 Stations

-When The Funtastic World of Hanna-Barbera first launched on Sunday, September 15, 1985, it was also pre-sold to Taft Broadcasting, Tribune, Metromedia, Chris-Craft owned stations.
+When The Funtastic World of Hanna-Barbera first launched on Sunday, September 15, 1985, it was also pre-sold to Taft Broadcasting, Tribune, Metromedia, and Chris-Craft owned stations.